 Another thing we like so much is that you don’t realise how luxurious the inside of the hotel is from its modest exterior.
 And the A-list celebs and world dignitaries who fill the hotel’s guest-books clearly agree.
 The Barclay is a great setting for those looking for a discreet base to nip in and out of, unnoticed by the paparazzi.

-In room, the luxurious beds with correspondingly sumptuous bedding, diva-proof bathrooms and opulent stylings helped us travel queens bounce back from our journeys in preparation for enjoying the city (or letting it enjoy us).
+In-room at the Intercontinental New York Barclay, our luxurious beds with correspondingly sumptuous bedding, diva-proof bathrooms and opulent stylings helped us travel queens bounce back from our journeys in preparation for enjoying the city (or letting it enjoy us).

 But if there was one thing that could tempt us to eschew the city’s charms, it would be the Harold S Vanderbilt Penthouse suite, with its breathtaking private terrace and uninterrupted view of our beloved Chrysler Building.